Real-time Updating of Dynamic Social Networks for COVID-19 Vaccination Strategies: Data assimilation principle and adaptation of graph data

 \section{Data assimilation principle and adaptation of graph data}

 In this section we introduce the variational data assimilation concept and the resolution using a linear estimator.
-We also introduce the novel approach which combines DA techniques with dynamical network data.
+We also introduce the novel approach which combines DA techniques with dynamic network data.